DragosGeornoiu/Multithreading-ConveyorBelt/README.md

 Double Checked Locking of Singleton, to not allow the creation of multiple conveyor belts if called by more than one thread in parallel.

+## Possible issues

+The Factory supplier will add a component on the conveyor belt and wait for one second before trying to acquire again the lock for the conveyor belt and add another component.
+Based on the current implmentation, it will take more than one second to add the next component because after waiting the second, it will wait to acquire the lock, which, depending mostly on the number of workers, might violate the constraint of adding a new component on the conveyor belt each second.